18 Identical particles

 As a comment in passing, when we have multiple particles involved at once, the symmetry group expands to the permutation group S_n for n particles.
 Bosonic wavefunctions inhabit the trivial representation of S_n, meaning that any permutation just gives +1 back, corresponding to total symmetry.
 Fermionic wavefunctions exist in the sign representation, which maps odd numbers of permutations to -1 instead of +1.
 Other representations of S_n exist, but because of spin-statistics, only these two simple representations are allowed in quantum mechanics.

-18.3.1 Fermi energy and degeneracy pressure
+18.4.1 Fermi energy and degeneracy pressure

 The general case of a large number of non-interacting fermions is interesting and important (serving as a starting unperturbed system for many condensed-matter applications, for example.)
 If we have N such fermions and their one-particle energy eigenstates are given by \hat{H}_i u_{E_k}(i) = E_k u_{E_k}(i) where \hat{H} = \sum_{i=1}^N \hat{H}_i is just a sum of N identical non-interacting Hamiltonians, then any combined energy eigenstate can be written as a product of u_{E_k}(i).
 To keep track of all the signs in forming the antisymmetrized wavefunction, we use the Slater determinant as written above, u^A(1,2,3,...,N) = \frac{1}{\sqrt{N!}} \left| \begin{array}{ccc} u_{E_1}(1) & u_{E_1}(2) & ... \\ u_{E_2}(1) & u_{E_2}(2) & ... \\ ... & ... & ... \end{array} \right|.
 An immediate consequence of the anti-symmetry that we can read off from the determinant is that to be able to write a wavefunction at all for a system of N fermions, there must be at least N distinct states for the fermions to exist in.
-Up to degeneracy, this means in particular that the ground-state energy of a collection of fermions is significantly raised, relative to the ground-state energy of a single fermion!
-Essentially, the system must fill all available energy states up to a certain energy level to accomodate N fermions at once.
-This raised energy is known as the Fermi energy.
+Up to degeneracy, this means in particular that accommodating N fermions at once requires filling up all available states up to a certain energy level, known as the Fermi energy (as we saw in the simple two-electron example above.)

 I won’t go through a detailed calculation of the Fermi energy; you can find some detail in Sakurai, or in any stat mech book.
 Besides, the value of the Fermi energy is given by a sum over energy states, and depends on what system we’re trying to study.
 But I do want to stress that the Fermi energy is inherently different from a zero-point energy shift; it really does have physical consequences.
 Let’s look at one particular example, which is a white dwarf star.